 Conditional entry requirements for programmes at Master's level

 If at the time of application you do not fulfil the entry requirements, but you will be in a position to fulfil the requirements by the time the programme starts, you can be admitted conditionally or placed on a waiting list conditionally.
-The conditions must be fulfilled no later than three weeks after the programme starts and you must contact Admissions Office at SLU yourself to demonstrate that you fulfil the conditions.
+The conditions must be fulfilled no later than two weeks after the programme starts and you must contact Admissions Office at SLU yourself to demonstrate that you fulfil the conditions.

 If there are more applicants who fulfil the entry requirements for a course or a programme than there are places, a selection must be made from among the applicants.
 This selection is based on things such as grades from adult education college, the Swedish Scholastic Aptitude Test and credits, and it is possible to belong to several groups.
 Only those credits that you have completed by the deadline for applications are considered when the selection is made.
 Your tariff may be your final school grades, Swedish Scholastic Aptitude Test result or number of credits.
 If two or more applicants for a particular option have the same tariff, the places will be awarded by the drawing of lots.